Grand Cherokee extended warranty coverage

 In a bit of a surprise, the quotes we received from two dedicated extended warranty companies we contacted were considerably more expensive, averaging around $3,500 overall.
 A price gap that wide might invite some skepticism, but according to a representative from Zeigler Auto Group, the company’s high sales volume enables it to sell official Mopar warranties at low prices.

-It’s worth getting quotes from multiple providers when you’re ready to buy.
-That way, you have the context to see who’s offering the best deal.
+Get quotes from multiple providers when you’re ready to buy to see who’s offering the best deal.

 If you're able to score a similar deal, $2,150 is well below the average cost of $1,000 per year of coverage.
 But is it worth the cost?